 Use 3rd-party apps

-Now, let’s move to a real deal.
-Most of the modern smartphones come with the built-in maintenance tools.
-However, most of the time, they’re not properly suited for advanced readings, but rather for the cache cleanup.
-For those, you’ll need a third-party tool.Well, there you can get a bit dazzled and confused with the variety of available tools.
-Luckily, we prepared a list of best-suited free tools for the job, including their main traits.
+Now, let’s move to the real deal.
+Most modern smartphones come with built-in maintenance tools.
+However, most of the time, they’re not properly suited for advanced readings, but rather for cache cleanup and all kinds of tools that are not of much use.
+Antivirus apps are not really all that important or useful on Android.

 - Well-designed and small in size as you would expect.